B2Gdevs/magicborn_opensource/WEBSITE_ROADMAP.md

 ## Current Status ✅
 - Landing page with hero video and logo
-- Sidebar navigation
+- Sidebar navigation with branding
 - Clean, minimal dark fantasy aesthetic
-- Video looping working smoothly
+- Video looping working smoothly (no flicker)
-- Branding in place
+- About page (`/about`) showcasing:
+  - All 26 runes (A-Z) with icons and details
+  - Named spells with full information
+  - Spell effects with categories
+  - Placeholders for creatures, items, weapons
+- Discord community link integrated
+- Changelog and roadmap documentation

 ## Phase 1: Foundation & Engagement (Priority)

 ### 1.1 Game Overview Section
 **Goal**: Show what the game is like
-- [ ] Add "About the Game" section below hero
-- [ ] Key gameplay features (spell crafting, no levels, deterministic combat)
+- [x] About page (`/about`) created - DONE
+- [x] Runes showcase with icons and details - DONE
+- [x] Named spells display - DONE
+- [x] Spell effects showcase - DONE
 - [ ] Visual showcase with screenshots/gifs
-- [ ] What makes it unique
+- [ ] What makes it unique (expand descriptions)

 ### 1.2 Progress Tracker
 **Goal**: Show development progress transparently